MESH-Research/knowledge-commons-works/README.md

 - pull remote images for other services: mq, search, db, cache, pgadmin, opensearch-dashboards
 - start containers from all of these images and mounts local files or folders into the containers as required in the docker-compose.yml and docker-services.yml files

-### Create and initialize the database, search indexes, and task queue
+### Create and initialize the database, search indices, and task queue

 Again, from the root knowledge-commons-works folder, run this command:
 ```console